 Sidecar Cocktail Co.

-As its namesake, the classic sidebar cocktail—a concoction of cognac, orange curacao, lemon juice served up with a sugar rim—is done to perfection here.
-But that's just one of the many sips offered on a sophisticated cocktail menu that's billed as "thoughtfully-sourced California craft" using the bounty of ingredients available along the Central Coast.
-Sidecar is also a great spot for lunch, dinner, and especially brunch (the Bloody Mary's are raved about.) // 1127 Broad Street, sidecarcocktail.company.
+The namesake cocktail is done to perfection here, but that's just one of many sips offered on a sophisticated menu billed as "thoughtfully sourced California craft," utilizing the bounty of ingredients available along the Central Coast.
+Sidecar is also a great spot for lunch, dinner, and especially brunch (the Bloody Marys are raved about.). // 1040 Broad St., sidecarcocktail.company

-There is a growing number of award-winning breweries to choose from on the Central Coast, and just in downtown SLO.
-One of the most popular choices is Central Coast Brewery, known for its hand-crafted, signature ales, lagers, IPAs, and sours.
-Try the Fruit A LA Tart for something funky and delicious.
-Enjoy a pour or two at the Monterey Street location and then take a walking tour to hit up the many breweries downtown, including Libertine Brewing Company(1234 Broad St.) and BarrelHouse Speakeasy(1033 Chorro St.). // 1422 Monterey Street and 6 Higuera St., centralcoastbrewing.com.
+There’s a growing number of award-winning breweries to choose from on the Central Coast.
+One of the most popular choices is Central Coast Brewery(1422 Monterey St. and 6 Higuera St.), known for its hand-crafted signature ales, lagers, IPAs, and sours.
+Enjoy a pour or two at the Monterey Street location and then take a walking tour to hit up the many breweries downtown, including Libertine Brewing Company(1234 Broad St.) and Barrelhouse Brewing Co(1033 Chorro St.).

-Things to Do in (and Around) San Luis Obispo
+Things to Do in + Around San Luis Obispo

-Get outdoors with a challenging but beautiful hike just minutes from downtown at Cerro San Luis Mountain.
-Part of the chain of peaks called the nine sisters, a trip to the summit offers sweeping views of downtown SLO, and even the Pacific Ocean and Morro Rock on a clear day. // alltrails.com.
+Get outdoors with these challenging but beautiful hikes just minutes from downtown.
+Part of the chain of peaks called the nine sisters, their summits offer a panoramic view of downtown SLO and, on a clear day, en the Pacific Ocean and Morro Rock. // hikespeak.com